Cell Structure and Function

 Shape of the Cell

-The shape of the cells is highly variable.
-Generally, the animal cell is spherical in shape, but it may be elongated, cylindrical, oval, rounded, triangular, cuboidal, polygonal or irregular in different plants and animals.
-The shape of the cell remains correlated with its functions.
+The shape of the cells varies from cell to cell.
+In general, the cell is spherical in shape in animal.
+In case of different animals and plants, the shape of the cell may be oval, elongated, triangular, cylindrical, cuboidal, rounded, polygonal or irregular.
+The size and shape of the cell correlates with its activities.
 The external and internal environment of the organism may also cause shape variations in the cell due to internal or mechanical stress or pressure and surface tension.
 The shape of the cell may vary from organ to organ, plant to plant and animal to animal.

 Size of the Cell